Next-generation network: Implementations

 In February 2014, Deutsche Telekom revealed that its subsidiary Makedonski Telekom had become the first European incumbent to convert its PSTN infrastructure to an all IP network.
 It took just over two years for all 290,000 fixed lines to be migrated onto the new platform.
-The capital investment worth 14 million euros makes Macedonia the first country in the South-East Europe whose network will be fully based on Internet protocol.
+The capital investment worth 14 million euros makes Macedonia the first country in Southeast Europe whose network will be fully based on Internet protocol.

-In Canada, startup Wind Mobile owned by Globalive is deploying an all-ip wireless backbone for its mobile phone service.
+In Canada, startup Wind Mobile owned by Globalive is deploying an all-IP wireless backbone for its mobile phone service.

 In mid 2005, China Telecom announced its commercial roll-out of China Telecom's Next Generation Carrying Network, or CN2, using Internet Protocol Next-Generation Network (IP NGN) architecture.
-Its IPv6-capable backbone network leverages softswitches (the control layer) and protocols like DiffServ and MPLS, which boosts performance of its bearer layer.
+Its IPv6-capable backbone network leverages softswitches (the control layer) and protocols like DiffServ and MPLS, which boosts performance of the bearer layer.
 The MPLS-optimized architecture also enables Frame Relay and ATM traffic to be transported over a Layer 2 VPN, which supports both legacy traffic and new IP services over a single IP/MPLS network.

+In Japan, the NTT Group has been providing consumer-oriented NGN services under the name "FLET'S Hikari Next" (1 Gbps) since 2008, and "FLET'S Hikari Cross" (10 Gbps) since 2020.
+Telephone services are provided as SIP-based calls under the name "Hikari Denwa," using the mandatory G.711 μ-Law codec.
+Additionally, depending on negotiation between the calling and receiving parties, codecs such as G.711.1, G.722, and Opus may also be used.
+The migration of the core telephone network to NGN was completed by December 2024.
+In September 2025, the group also announced a plan to fully eliminate copper lines by replacing subscriber lines with optical fiber or converting them to cellular connections.